 For more information, contact the Work-Study Coordinator:

-Work while you study!
-Federal work-study is a need-based program that is awarded to eligible students based on the filing of the Free Application for Federal Student Aid (FAFSA).
+Find work that complements your study!
+Federal Work-Study (FWS) is a need-based program that is awarded to eligible students based on the filing of the Free Application for Federal Student Aid (FAFSA).
 Work-study funds are limited, and are awarded on a first-come, first-served basis.

-The Federal Work-Study (FWS) program provides jobs to students with financial need, allowing you to earn money to help pay for educational expenses.
+The FWS program provides jobs to students with financial need, allowing you to earn money to help pay for educational expenses.
 Positions are available both on- and off-campus.
-If you are eligible for Federal Work-Study, you can earn up to the amount listed on your award letter or until Western’s total college work-study allocation is exhausted.
+If you are eligible for FWS, you can earn up to the amount listed on your award letter.

 FWS employees are paid on a semi-monthly basis (around the 10th and 26th of each month), based on the number of hours worked.
 FWS money is earned and paid to the student, and is not deducted from the student’s balance on their Western account.